pcpLiu/cTorch/README.md

 - **Prunable.** You can build cTorch with selective operators and backends
 - **High-performance backends support.** cTorch supports several high performance backends: Intel MKL, CUDA etc
-- **One click convert.** We offer a python tool [Cerberus ](https://github.com/pcpLiu/Cerberus) converting the existing PyTorch model to the format that can be exuecuted by cTorch

 # Building & Installation